The short story

 - Changing

-.
+UNIVERSEvia the built-ingetconf.
 And it works immediately.

 $ builtin getconf; getconf UNIVERSE - att $ echo "\n"

-This is what I put into the.profile
+This is what I put into the.profileto get those scripts working.

 For Ubuntu 11 users or if the above did not work you should use

-variable.
-It looks like there is again a difference amongst the different shipped versions of ksh93 and some do not accept -
+= instead of - into the UNIVERSE variable.
+It looks like there is again a difference amongst the different shipped versions of ksh93 and some do not accept - to set UNIVERSE.- Unlike RHEL changing the environment variable works immediately on Ubuntu.

 - Or the second version if you prefer.